Join in the fun!

 - Tag the photo with the hashtag #OurWakeCountyParks.

-- Tag the park pictured using one of the following park specific hashtags:
+- Tag the park or nature preserve pictured using one of the following hashtags:

 Finalists will be selected by Wake County Parks, Recreation and Open Space staff.
-Voting for contest winners will be open to the public after the submission period ends, and winners will be announced in early August on our website and on our Facebook and Instagram accounts.
+Winners will be announced in early December on our website and Facebook and Instagram accounts.

 - We encourage you to be creative, but please keep photos free of obscenity.
-We reserve the right to disqualify any photo for any reason, including photographs that:
+We reserve the right to disqualify any photo for any reason, including photos that:

-Entries must depict parks managed by Wake County Parks, Recreation and Open Space.
-These parks include only Blue Jay Point, North Wake Landfill, Lake Crabtree, Historic Oak View, Historic Yates Mill, Crowder District, the American Tobacco Trail, and Harris Lake County Parks.
+Entries must depict parks and nature preserves managed by Wake County Parks, Recreation and Open Space.
+These include Blue Jay Point County Park, North Wake Landfill District Park, Lake Crabtree County Park, Historic Oak View County Park, Historic Yates Mill County Park, Crowder District Park, American Tobacco Trail, Harris Lake County Park, and Robertson Millpond Preserve.

-Entries must be the photographer's original work.
+Entries must be original work.
 Do not use any copyrighted material.

-Entrants are responsible for obtaining permission from any people depicted in the photograph for use in this contest.
+Entrants are responsible for obtaining permission from any people depicted in the photo for use in this contest.

 Wake County does not accept any liability for any photo submitted to the contest.

-Wake County reserves the right to use your photo elsewhere on our Facebook pages, website, or marketing materials.
+Wake County reserves the right to use your photo elsewhere on our Facebook page, website, or marketing materials.
 See consent release below.